Traditional Navigation Techniques

 This is one of four series in the Old Fashioned Seamanship collection.

-Reading the Sea the Old Fashioned Way covers what the water surface itself communicates: tidal current and its surface signs, swell and what it records about distant weather, wave behaviour at headlands and in shallow water, water colour and what it reveals about depth and bottom type, bioluminescence and navigation lights at night, foreshore reading, and the Beaufort scale in its original direction — reading wind force from the sea rather than predicting sea state from a forecast number.
+Reading the Sea the Old Fashioned Way covers what the water surface itself communicates.
+Tidal current and its surface signs, swell and what it records about distant weather, wave behaviour at headlands and in shallow water, water colour and what it reveals about depth and bottom type, bioluminescence and navigation lights at night, foreshore reading, and the Beaufort scale in its original direction.
+Reading wind force from the sea rather than predicting sea state from a forecast number.

-Coastal and Offshore Passage Planning covers applying the full toolkit to specific passages: the North Sea sandbank approaches, the Bay of Biscay, and the decision framework for when to go and when to wait.
+Coastal and Offshore Passage Planning covers applying the full toolkit to specific passages.
+The North Sea sandbank approaches, the Bay of Biscay, and the decision framework for when to go and when to wait.

 Join the conversation